getgrav/grav-learn/pages/02.content/02.headers/docs.md

     category: docs
 ---

-The headers (alternatively known as frontmatter) at the top of a page are completely optional, you do not need them at all for a page to display within Grav.
+The page headers (alternatively known as frontmatter) at the top of a page are completely optional, you do not need them at all for a page to display within Grav.
 There are 3 primary types of pages (**Standard**, **Listing**, and **Modular**) within Grav, and each has relevant headers.

 !
 Headers are also known as **Page Frontmatter** and are commonly referred to as such so as not to be confused with HTTP Headers.